At a Glance Why You'll Love It

 Tour Summary Get in the Know

-Delve into a magnificent gallery of unparalleled art, where every corner offers another astonishment.
-Where corridors enhanced with “chiaroscuro” frescoes bring flat surfaces to life with character and dimension.
+Welcome to the Vatican Museums, where some of the greatest artists in history made their most significant contributions.
+Delve into this magnificent gallery of unparalleled art, where corridors enhanced with chiaroscuro frescoes bring flat surfaces to life with character and dimension.
 Where walls are draped with tapestries of golden thread and optical illusions.
 Where life-sized sculptures exemplify the complex beauty of the human form.
 Where the treasures are seemingly timeless and certainly priceless.
-The Vatican Museums: where some of the greatest artists in history made their most significant contributions.

-Feast your eyes on iconic works by big-hitters of the Renaissance and Baroque periods including Michelangelo, Raphael, Bernini, and more.
-Not only will you have the opportunity to check some of the world’s top “bucket list” items off of your list but, with the help of your charismatic guide and their knack for story telling, you’ll leave with a well-rounded perspective of the art and the artists themselves.
+Feast your eyes on iconic works by the big names of the Renaissance and Baroque periods including Michelangelo, Raphael, Bernini, and more.
+Not only will you have the opportunity to check off some of the world’s top “bucket list” items, with the help of your passionate private guide and their knack for story telling, you’ll leave with a well-rounded perspective of the art and the artists themselves.

-Make your way through the Raphael Rooms, at your own pace.
-Shockingly, many Vatican tours skip past these four fabulous galleries in order to make a beeline for the Sistine Chapel, but we don’t cut corners at What a Life Tours!
+Make your way to the Raphael Rooms, taking all the time you need.
+Amazingly, many Vatican tours don't venture into these fabulous galleries to make a beeline for the Sistine Chapel, but we won’t cut any corners.
 It is our mission to show you “the best of the best” at the Vatican Museums, which means that skipping the Raphael Rooms simply would not do, especialy for his iconic masterpiece 'The School of Athens.

 It goes without saying that a trip to Rome would not be complete without a thorough gaze upon the Sistine Chapel – and we wouldn’t dare let you miss it!
-But first, your Vatican specialist will fill you in on the shocking events, techniques, and details that led to the completion of Michelangelo’s mega-masterpiece.
-Discover lesser known secrets and not-so-obvious symbolism within the stunning frescoes, examine how the layout of the ceiling was planned, study his less-famous but also-brilliant Sistine Chapel wall (The Last Judgment), and get the inside scoop on how the Renaissance master was actually forced into painting the chapel against his will!
+But first, your personal Vatican expert will fill you in on the events, techniques, and details that led to the completion of Michelangelo’s mega-masterpiece.
+Discover lesser known secrets and not-so-obvious symbolism within the stunning frescoes, examine how the layout of the ceiling was planned, study his brilliant Sistine Chapel altar wall The Last Judgment, and get the inside scoop on how the Renaissance master was actually forced into painting the chapel against his will!

 What You'll See Along the Way